 To present different translations properly, info about language name, text direction, plural definitions and language code is needed.
-Definitions for about 350 languages are included.

 Parsing language codes¶